-Indie Developers and the Lack of a Price Tag
+Indie Developers And The Lack Of A Price Tag

 The lack of a price tag seems almost criminal - inessential by Brent Simmons: